gphoto/gphoto2/README_WEBAPI_SERVER.md

   online preview as motion jpeg stream

-  *ATTENTION: Only one stream ist supported!*
+  *ATTENTION: Only one stream is supported!*

 ### server